TRUFAMANIA

 Macroscopic characters:

-Ascomata: hypogeous, subglobose or irregular in form, often with a basal cavity very tight, groove-shaped, 1-3,5 cm in size, brown ochre, smooth to subpapillose, something pruinose
+Ascomata: hypogeous, subglobose or irregular in shape, often with a very tight basal cavity, groove-shaped, 1–3.5 cm across, ochre-brown, smooth to subpapillose, somewhat pruinose.

-Gleba: hard, solid, whitish at first, then light brown, darker at maturity, marbled with two kinds of numerous, thin, branching veins: the one kind dark-coloured and contain no air (venae lymphaticae, veines aquiferes of Tulasne, venae internae of Vittadini), the other white and conveying air (air-veins, veines aeriferes, venae externae).
+Gleba: hard, solid; whitish at first, then light brown, darkening at maturity, marbled with two types of numerous, thin, branching veins: one type dark-coloured and containing no air (venae lymphaticae, veines aquifères of Tulasne, venae internae of Vittadini), the other white and air-bearing (air-veins, veines aérifères, venae externae).

-Odour: strong, tuber-like, sometimes garlicky.
-Easily detectable by truffle dogs, the truffle beetle (Leiodes cinnamomea) and truffle flies (Suillia spp.)
+Odour: strong, truffle-like, sometimes garlicky.
+Readily detected by truffle dogs, the truffle beetle (Leiodes cinnamomea) and truffle flies (Suillia spp.)

 Habitat

-Widespread species associated with deciduous trees and conifers, ripening in late spring, although you can find them year-round.
-We harvest them under holm oaks, in calcareous soils, in sunnier and drier places than Tuber rufum, often sharing habitat with Tuber aestivum and Tuber panniferum.
+A widespread species associated with deciduous trees and conifers, ripening in late spring, though it can be found year-round.
+Collected under holm oaks, in calcareous soils, in sunnier and drier situations than Tuber rufum, often sharing habitat with Tuber aestivum and Tuber panniferum.

 Notes:

-Tuber nitidum is not accepted by all authors, who see it as a variety or form of Tuber rufum.
-Although Tuber nitidum has a smooth peridium unlike the warted and areolate peridium of Tuber rufum, there is no microscopic difference between the two species.
+Tuber nitidum is not accepted by all authors, some of whom regard it as a variety or form of Tuber rufum.
+Although Tuber nitidum has a smooth peridium, unlike the warted and areolate peridium of Tuber rufum, there is no microscopic difference between the two species.

 Tuber nitidum spores